Accessibility · EAA · EN 301 549 · WCAG 2.2

 Accessibility conformance, declared honestly.

-No tool can prove a website is accessible — and the EU Accessibility Act knows it: conformance is a manufacturer self-declaration, not a scanner's stamp.
-Watchdog does the part a tool honestly can: it proves what fails, pre-fills those criteria, and then blocks you from marking them passed without a recorded reason.
+No tool can prove a website is accessible — the EU Accessibility Act knows it: conformance is a manufacturer self-declaration, not a scanner's stamp.
+Watchdog proves what fails, pre-fills those criteria, and blocks you from marking them passed without a recorded reason.
 The conformance claim is yours, signed by a named person.
 We measure; you declare.
 We never certify.

-A clean automated result is necessary, not sufficient.
-A green Watchdog score is never, by itself, a conformance claim.
+A clean automated result is necessary, not sufficient — a green Watchdog score is never a conformance claim.

 Accessibility Conformance Declaration